lukmanmemon/UserManagementSystem/README.md

 # UserManagementSystem

 A user management system that allows users and their information to be stored.
-New users can be created, current users can be deleted, and current users information can be updated.
+New users can be created, current users can be deleted, and their information can be updated.

 The app can be viewed at: https://usermanagement-system.herokuapp.com/